• Share this on:

 Put in place equitable hiring practices

 A strong and resilient workforce reflects the community it comes from.
-Processed fruit and vegetable companies should employ all people, without preference for any gender, race, age or religion.
 However, providing equal employment opportunities is not the end of fair treatment in the workplace.
 Being inclusive also means giving fair compensation.
 All workers should have the same access to promotions, training and development opportunities.
 Some groups may benefit from additional support, like young and older workers.

 The UN Global Compact developed a free decent work toolkit that helps buyers support decent work.
 It can provide suppliers with good insight into what buyers are looking for from suppliers.
 It consists of three specific tools that focus on decent work and how to promote it inside a company and supply chain.
 The toolkit includes case studies, examples and links to e-courses.